 If you’re a homeowner, you’ve probably heard some variation of the phrase “If it’s not broken, don’t fix it.”
 This mentality may work in the short term, but constant reactive maintenance can actually waste thousands of dollars each year due to a lack of consistent, proactive repairs.
 If you still operate on a reactive approach to maintenance, it’s time for a change.
 A strong preventive maintenance plan is the key to keeping your equipment in safe, operable condition.
 Preventive maintenance is a systematic approach that aims to predict and prevent catastrophic equipment failures before they occur.
 Preventive maintenance is any task designed to protect your home from damage and major repairs or replacements The first step in preventive maintenance for your private water well is an annual 6-point inspection.

-What is a 6-Point inspection?
+What is the C&J 6-Point inspection?

 1. Bacteria Testing

 Before we leave, our technicians take a water sample from your kitchen sink.
-This sample is sent to an independent testing laboratory and the results are sent to you.
+This sample is sent to an independent testing laboratory, and the results are sent to you.
 If the results are unsatisfactory, we have many solutions to make your water safe for drinking.

 2. Flow Evaluation